7 Things That Make Your Pretend School Dramatic Play Absolutely Look Like School

 7. Download this Pretend School Dramatic Play Theme

 You now have all the ideas that you need to transform your dramatic play area into a school.
 Making these printables by yourself can take up too much of your time though.
-So save some time and effort by downloading the Pretend School Dramatic Play Theme from my TeachersPayTeachers store.
-This TPT download is awesome and will have your students excited to learn through play!
+So save some time and effort by downloading the Pretend School Dramatic Play Theme from Pre-K Let's Play store.
+This download is awesome and will have your students excited to learn through play!
 It has 134 pages of printables, labels, signs, instructional pages, real classroom photos/examples of dramatic play for teachers to refer to, and so much more.
 The process is easy.
-It’s simple.
+It's simple.
 All you do is download, print, and prep.
 Grab the suggested props, set up your pretend play area, and let the fun begin!

 Bonus Tip: Books